mlueckel/PlanTUS/README.md

 **To select a placement, right-click anywhere on the head surface** — no separate "selection mode" toggle needed; left-click/drag still rotates the view as normal.
 The viewer opens with a suggested initial placement already shown (the vertex with the best composite score), which you're free to override by right-clicking elsewhere.

 On picking a vertex:
-- A semi-transparent transducer model (body + a handle/cable indicator) appears at the placement, oriented along the beam axis toward the target.
-Use the **Transducer rotation** slider to adjust roll around that axis before saving.
+- A semi-transparent transducer model (body + a handle/cable indicator) appears at the placement.
+Use the **Transducer rotation** slider to adjust roll around the beam axis before saving.
+- The **Orientation** dropdown controls how that beam axis is aimed: **Towards target center** (default) aims exactly at the target ROI's center of gravity, regardless of local skin curvature; **Along surface normal** aims along the local skin surface normal instead, which is not necessarily towards the target.
+Switching modes updates the live preview immediately.
 - The two volume-view panels update to follow the trajectory, showing the estimated intracranial focus (an ellipsoid sized from your transducer's focal-distance/FLHM calibration) and the target ROI (green outline).
 - A small marker dot is dropped on the head surface at the picked vertex.
-Dots from earlier picks in the same session are **not** removed by picking again — "Remove Placement Markers" clears them explicitly; "Remove Transducer Model" hides just the live preview model.
+Dots from earlier picks in the same session are **not** removed by picking again — "Remove Placement Markers" clears them explicitly; "Remove Transducer Model" hides just the live preview model (and resets rotation and orientation back to their defaults).

 Click **Save Placement** to write the full set of output files for the current vertex (see [Output reference](#output-reference)) — this does **not** close the window, so you can keep picking and saving further candidate placements in the same session.
 The window only closes when you close it yourself.